 If anything, the slow decrease in animal, dairy and egg consumption would decrease the need to breed them at such a rapid and inhumane way.
 The world would slowly start to reverse all the environmental issues that the industry is having on our planet.

 Consider this.
 As mentioned above, the animal and dairy industry is so heavily subsidised that if we paid the actual price of animal products, most people wouldn’t be able to afford it.
-If they subsidised more of the plant based organic farming, it would make a massive difference to the industry and the accessibility of these foods to the average household.
-In saying that, meat, eggs and dairy is still quite expensive.
+If they subsidised more of the plant-based organic farming, it would make a massive difference to the industry and the accessibility of these foods to the average household.
+In saying that, meat, eggs and dairy are still quite expensive.